 - Others get overwhelmed by all the different types of coverage available, and are afraid of making the wrong choice.

-- As a result, a lot of folks either don’t buy insurance at all, or they choose a policy in haste without looking at all the details, and end up spending more than they should.
+- As a result, a lot of folks either don’t buy insurance at all, or they choose a policy in haste without looking at all the details, often ending up spending more than they should.

 At The Resource Center, our friendly insurance professionals take the time to explain car insurance in language you can understand.
-We provide clear information so you can feel good about the policy you choose.
+We provide clear information so you can feel good about choosing the best car insurance for your situation.